atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFLUENCE_CONFIGURATION.md

 ### Instance resource configuration

-The following variables set number of CPU, amount of memory, maximum heap size and minimum heap size of Jira instance.
+The following variables set number of CPU, amount of memory, maximum heap size and minimum heap size of Confluence instance.
 (Used default values as example.)

 ```terraform
 confluence_cpu                 = "2"